Why Is My Cactus Falling Over? (And How To Fix It)

 Lack of water can cause the soil to become dry and hard, making it difficult for roots to absorb moisture from the ground (and therefore, there isn’t enough support for your plant).

-Underwatering can also lead to dehydration in plants that causes them to fall and eventually die if left untreated long enough.
+Underwatering can also lead to dehydration in plants, causing them to fall and eventually die if left untreated long enough.

 How To Fix It